ShaokangJiang/A-JavaFX-project/README.md

 # Milk-Weight-Project

+> A more interactive version is avaliable on [My blog](https://shaokang.ga/2020/projects/Milk-Weight-Project/).

 This is a Group project for my CS400 class, named as Milk Weight Project.
 I will talk about my design and usage instruction in the following space.
 Detailed implementation could be view at [This repository](https://github.com/ShaokangJiang/Milk-Weight-Project).

 **Github Page:** https://github.com/ShaokangJiang/Milk-Weight-Project